 My youngest, Charlie, is 11 years old, (going on 42).
 He’s the youngest of four children, with attitude, experience and confidence that far exceed his years.
 After all, the child remembers life in not only two schools, but two countries.
 When he counts his money (as most kids do), he has to separate the currencies first, and it’s not only two.
 (We’ve had to renew our US visas in Canada, so he has Canadian currency.
 I hope he becomes some kind of currency trader.
 He likes to work out how much he has altogether, so that’s a start.)

 Charlie (and our entire family) is blessed because he attends Bear Creek Elementary in Boulder, Colorado.
 He is finishing his last year, before moving on to Middle School.
 Bear Creek is one of the top public schools in the state of Colorado.
-And from my experience across 20 years of different types of education, as a parent and educator, Bear Creek is the best elementary/primary school I’ve ever seen.
+And from my experience across 20 years of different types of education, even with the Pluralsight Review, as a parent and educator, Bear Creek is the best elementary/primary school I’ve ever seen.
 What makes the difference?

 All his teachers have been amazing, led by an amazing administration and headed by an incredible principal, Mr Kruger.
 The community of educators employed at Bear Creek are forward thinking, excited and switched on.
 They celebrate each other.
 They celebrate their own gifts.
 (Two things so sadly rarely seen in education.)
 They have a passion for what they do and are involved to an extent that they apply for grants and receive awards which they then use to further the work with the kids and the entire school community.